-Avoid driving in standing water deeper than 20 inches, and reduce speed appropriately to minimize wave effects.
-Maximum speed in 20 inches of water is less than 5 mph (8 km/h).
+Avoid driving in standing water deeper than 20 in (51 cm), and reduce speed appropriately to minimize wave effects.
+Maximum speed in 20 in (51 cm) of water is less than 5 mph (8 km/h).

 Maintenance

 After driving through deep water, inspect your vehicle fluids and lubricants (engine oil, transmission oil, axle, transfer case) to assure the fluids have not been contaminated.
 Contaminated fluid (milky, foamy in appearance) should be flushed/changed as soon as possible to prevent component damage.